InverseThree/proj-scripts/README.md

 fix a bug where u can still click on the relic slot or item slot when dialog is playing<br/>
 fix a bug where the tutorial for the minigame would play again when u chose the 1st option during ur conversation w/ Conti on floor 1
 #### behaviour change<br/>
-now u can no longer see an item that is the same as ur current held item<br/>
+now u can no longer get an item that is the same as ur current held item<br/>
 now u can no longer get tonic when u have talisman<br/>
 now u can no longer get lens if u only have 1 health left w/o having talisman<br/>
 now u can no long get mirror as ur floor 9 item reward unless u have brush<br/>